-Name and Position Number of Shares Martin A. Kits van Heyningen, President and CEO Patrick J. Spratt, Chief Financial Officer Ian C. Palmer, Executive Vice President, Satellite Sales James S. Dodez, Vice President, Marketing Robert W.B.
-Kits van Heyningen, Vice President, Research and Development All current executive officers, as a group All current directors who are not executive officers, as a group 20,000(1) All employees who are not executive officers, as a group
+Name and Position Number of Shares Martin A. Kits van Heyningen, President, Chief Executive Officer and Chairman of the Board of Directors Patrick J. Spratt, Chief Financial Officer Robert J. Balog, Vice President, Engineering, Satellite Products Ian C. Palmer, Executive Vice President, Satellite Sales Robert W.B.
+Kits van Heyningen, Vice President, Research and Development Arent H. Kits van Heyningen, Chief Scientist All current executive officers, as a group All current directors who are not executive officers, as a group 20,000(1) All employees who are not executive officers, as a group

-At the end of 2005, we had four non-employee directors.
-The amount shown in the table represents the aggregate number of shares of common stock issuable pursuant to nonstatutory stock options that will be granted on the date of the first board meeting following each annual meeting of stockholders to four non-employee directors, assuming we will have four non-employee directors who will be re-elected as our directors at the annual meeting or whose term will continue after the annual meeting.
-The amount shown does not include 10,000 shares of common stock issuable pursuant to nonstatutory stock options that will be granted to each non-employee director who joins our board of directors in the future.
+At the end of 2007, we had four non-employee directors.
+The amount shown in the table represents the aggregate number of shares of common stock issuable pursuant to nonstatutory stock options that will be granted on the date of the first Board meeting following each annual meeting of stockholders to four non-employee directors, assuming we will have four non-employee directors who will be re-elected as our directors at the annual meeting or whose term will continue after the annual meeting.
+The amount shown does not include 10,000 shares of common stock issuable pursuant to nonstatutory stock options that will be granted to each non-employee director who joins our Board of Directors in the future.